breakfastatiffs/portfolio-two/README.md

 - 🔭 I’m currently working on [Altergencies](https://nhresource-client.vercel.app/)

-- 🌱 I’m currently learning **on Udemy and Scrimba to cover some basics on React and Algorithns.**
+- 🌱 I’m currently learning **on Udemy and Scrimba to cover some basics on React and Algorithms.**

 - 👨‍💻 All of my projects are available at [https://tiffanysummerford.breakfastatiffs.vercel.app/](https://tiffanysummerford.breakfastatiffs.vercel.app/)